coleenquadros/configuration/docs/cincinnati/sop/README.md

 - At least one `cincinnati` pod is marked as UP in Prometheus.
 - Additional details on expected behaviour are available in the Cincinnati production deployment doc: https://docs.google.com/document/d/1oT9wueEB01god-gICg0DsGFJzuA-E-TPn88ViWTMr-A/edit

+---

+## GBUpstreamScrapesHalted

+### Summary:

+Graph-builder scraping logic is not making progresses.

+### Impact:

+New releases will not appear in the update graph (the latest cached graph will be kept serving).
+Updated releases and transition-edges will not be reflected in the update graph.

+### Access required:

+- Access to the cluster that runs Cincinnati, namespaces:
+    - cincinnati-staging
+    - cincinnati-production

+### Steps:

+- Contact Cincinnati team, investigate why graph-builder got blocked.

+---

+## GBUpstreamScrapeErrors

+### Summary:

+Graph-builder is failing to scrape release metadata from quay.io.

+### Impact:

+New releases will not appear in the update graph (the latest cached graph will be kept serving).
+Updated releases and transition-edges will not be reflected in the update graph.

+### Access required:

+- Access to the cluster that runs Cincinnati, namespaces:
+    - cincinnati-staging
+    - cincinnati-production

+### Steps:

+- Check quay.io outage status: https://status.quay.io/
+- Look at the logs for the 'graph-builder' container to pinpoint what is failing.
+- If logs contain service errors from quay.io, check #forum-quay-oncall and contact quay.io ops.
+- Contact Cincinnati team, investigate why graph-builder is experiencing scapre errors.

+---

 ## PEIncomingRequestsHalted